katfagg/cinema_project/README.md

 # Cinema API

-A seamless backend experience between customers, screens and movies for the sector-leading BrightCinema chain of cinemas.
+A seamless backend experience among customers, screens and movies for the sector-leading BrightCinema chain of cinemas.

 ## Who we are
-We are the team behind Cinema - 4 members of Cohort 6 from the Bright Network Technology Academy!
+We are the Debug Demons team behind Cinema - 4 members of Cohort 6 from the Bright Network Technology Academy!

 - Yongran
 	- [Github](https://github.com/YoyoMai98)